Chrissy Teigen Is Leaving Snapchat Because Of Its Insensitive ‘Slap Rihanna’ Ad

 Like Rihanna, Kylie Jenner’s criticism also contributed to Snapchat losing money.
 In the case of her tweet, the company lost an estimated $1.3 billion.

-Chrissy Teigen broadcasting her decision to leave probably won’t help the already struggling app gain back its users’ trust, but given that her social media numbers pale in comparison to both Rihanna and Kylie Jenner’s her decision may not affect Snapchat as harshly.
+Chrissy Teigen broadcasting her decision to leave probably won’t help the already struggling app gain back its users’ trust, but given that her social media numbers pale in comparison to both Rihanna and Kylie Jenner, her decision may not affect Snapchat as harshly.
 Only time will tell.

 Chrissy Teigen Says She Stopped Using Snapchat After Rihanna Scandal https://t.co/uh8pV0dnGi